 In other words: the Malaysians of Malaysia are Malaysians, but not all Malaysians are Malaysians?

 Ethnic and religious discrimination

-Origin and religion are culturally very intertwined in Malaysia.
-But the ethnic and religious discrimination thus institutionalized has consequences on the daily lives of its 31.5 million or so inhabitants.
+Origin and religion are culturally intertwined in Malaysia.
+But the institutionalized ethnic and religious discrimination has consequences on the daily life of its 31.5 million inhabitants.

-A Malaysian freediver (whom I had met in Indonesia) explained to me that he was not Malaysian, but Chinese Malaysian, and therefore did not have the same rights as the Malaysians in certain areas such as education, housing, access to property, credit, etc. He also explained that he was not a Malaysian but a Chinese Malaysian.
+A Malaysian snorkeler (whom I had met in Indonesia) had explained to me that, as he was not a Malaysian, but a Chinese Malaysian, he did not have the same rights as the Malays in certain fields such as education, housing, access to property, to credit, etc.

-Update.This article, originally published in 2006, is still very popular years later, as soon as Malaysia comes back in the news...
-So I've edited it by adding recent links below, for those who want to know more about this thorny subject.
+Update.This article originally published in 2006 is still very much consulted, years later, as soon as Malaysia comes back in the news...
+So I have edited it and added recent links below, for those who want to know more about this thorny subject.

 Conclusion: This complex situation is at the origin of this hesitation of language that we have to use the terms "Malay" or "Malaysian".
 We can certainly say both, but it does not mean quite the same thing...